Maxscores/helloworld-sfdc-rest-controller-framework/README.md

 }
 ```

+#### Bonus
-4b) Send a 404 status code back if there was no Id that matched.
+Send a 404 status code back if there was no Id that matched.